 How can AI minimize the error rate in automated processes?

-An industrial automation expert once said:
+An expert in industrial automation once said:

 1. Automation and standardization as a foundation